cysouw/diathesis/text/c01_introduction.md

  \d.
 Der Kandidat stammt aus einem Adelsgeschlecht.
 Der Kandidat entstammt einem Adelsgeschlecht
  \e.
 Der Ermittler löst den Fall.
 Der Fall ist (für den Ermittler) leicht zu lösen.

 All in all, there are about 200 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
 The main goal of this book is to present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
-There is no attempt made to fit all these constructional possibilities of the German language into any specific grammatical framework.
-However, by simply organising all this information there are already various generalisation appearing along the way.
+I will make no attempt to fit all these constructional possibilities of the German language into any specific grammatical framework, although the collection of diatheses presented here might be taken as a modelling-challenge for any grammatical theory.^[Note that this challenge can be easily resolved by simply including a (long) list of primitive monoclausal constructions into the theory, because all diatheses produce monoclausal constructions by definition (see below).]

 It might come as a surprise that there are so many different diatheses in German, but my impression is that German is no exception among the world's languages in this respect.
 I expect that all languages have a wealth of different ways in which to construe a sentence around a lexical predicate.
 In a sense, diatheses allow for the expression of different perspectives on the event described, something that is arguably a common desire of any language user.
 Looking at it this way, diathesis belongs squarely in the same domain of grammatical analysis as tense, aspect, mood or evidentiality.